-- 1. Click the Events tab, and then click the Motion button. - 2.
-For each camera head, click Head [#] to select the head to configure, and then perform the following steps. - 3.
-Define the motion detection area.
+- 1. Click the Events tab, and then click the Motion button. - Define the motion detection area.

 The entire field of view is highlighted for motion detection by default.
 To define the motion detection area, use any of the following tools: